 Growing fruits in your garden doesn't have to be chore.
 You're only a few steps away from fresh, bountiful fruit plants—and we have the tips and tricks to help you get started.

-You'll find fruit trees, berry bushes, and vines sold three different ways, depending on the time of year and where you shop.
+The first step is to choose your plants.
+You'll find fruit trees, berry bushes, and vines sold three different ways—bare root, balled and burlapped, and in a container—depending on the time of year and where you shop.

-Container-grown fruits are most commonly available and easiest to plant.
-Liked balled-and-burlapped plants, they're available throughout the year.
-However, they come in a wide range of sizes.
+Container: Container-grown fruits are most commonly available and easiest to plant.
+Liked balled-and-burlapped plants, they're available throughout the year and come in a wide range of sizes.

 No matter which method you use to plant your fruit trees, berry bushes, or vines, water them well after planting.
 Spread a 2- to 3-inch-deep layer of mulch over the soil around the plant; this helps the soil maintain moisture longer so you have to water less.
 It also helps to control weed growth.

 You may need to stake newly planted fruit trees, especially if they are bare-root or if they're in a windy location and want to tip over.
 Support them only for the first year or two; remove the stakes after that so your trees can develop a sturdy trunk and root system.